 - Selecting a date range

-The application in this repo needs Python3, PySide/PyQt4, and pyzolib (pure Python).
+The application in this repo needs Python3, qtpy and PyQt5/PySide2/PyQt4/PySide.

-It can also be used as a tool for IEP.
+It can also be used as a tool for Pyzo.
 To do so, clone the repository in your

 Syncing and scaling up to large amounts of notes